wrzchwc/TicTacToe/README.md

 ![](images/screenshot4.jpg)

 Users can optionally change color of their symbols.
-The default color is `white`.
+The default one is `white`.

 ## Gameplay

 If player is playing personally, the only thing to make a move is to click on the desired field of the board.
-To invoke move made by computer `Next move` needs to be clicked.
+To invoke move made by computer `Next move` button needs to be clicked.
 After the game is finished user can return to main menu by clicking `NEW GAME` button or play again with the same configuration by clicking `RESTART` button.
 ![](images/screenshot5.jpg)